NexusForever/NexusForever.Wiki/installation/server-guide/server-cloning.md

 First we need to clone the NexusForever source code from the [GitHub](https://github.com/NexusForever/NexusForever) repo.

-NexusForever clone guides are provdied for both Windows and Linux.
+NexusForever clone guides are provided for both Windows and Linux.

 ## Clone